KiraMaathuis/KiraLaserEngraver/README.md

 * The machine must be quiet enough to be used within my student studio.

 ## To do
+* Add clamps to allow for a glass/wooden bed
 * Design an enclosure for the controllers and power supplies
 * Design an enclosure for safety
 * Design a fume extraction method